-You can sue a hospital for Legionnaires’ disease if contaminated water at the facility made you sick.
+You can sue a hospital, nursing home or other medical facility (including VA hospitals) for Legionnaires’ disease if contaminated water at the facility made you sick.
 Your hospital lawsuit will seek money to compensate you for the harm caused by this deadly form of pneumonia.
+Our legal investigation will help you find answers and get justice.
 If your loved one was sickened and died, you may have a wrongful death lawsuit.

 Hospital Lawsuit for Legionnaires’ Disease Money Settlement